usymmij/boston-cream/README.md

 > the DE10-Standard has two cores, which we could've used to improve the render rate.
 > On a more suitable microprocessor, we would convert the calculations into sets of matrix
 > calculations that can be run on a vector processor like the Nvidia Tegra.
+> This could be done easily using something like DirectX, Vulkan, or OpenGL libraries.
+Given
+> that DirectX is proprietary and Vulkan is not cross platform, OpenGL suits our needs the best.

-> Since the calculations are done frame by frame, polling would likely still be the better
+> Since our calculations are done frame by frame, polling would likely still be the better
 > form of input in our prototype.
 Interrupts don't really serve a purpose here unless we add in
 > more objects and complexity.
 One possible use case could be a change in rendering settings, such as lighting, detail, aliasing, etc.